VoronDesign/VoronUsers/printer_mods/samwiseg0/corner_cable_hide/README.md

 There maybe some small loss in z.
 Don't forget to check your clearances after installing.

  **Pro tip: It may take some fiddling to get the wires to fit.
-You will know they are in place when it sits flush to the extrusions without wobbling.**
+You will know they are in place when it sits flush to the extrusions without wobbling.
+Also disable 'Thin Walls/Detect Thin walls' so the mounting ears print cleanly.**

 ### Printing
   * Default voron settings